How to Get Into Johns Hopkins Medical School

 Johns Hopkins Medical School MCAT Statistics

 Now you might be wondering what a good MCAT score is for Johns Hopkins.
 As with your GPA, a higher MCAT score is preferable.
-The JHU SOM class of 2026 had an average MCAT score of 521, which was in the 99th percentile of all test-takers.
+The JHU SOM class of 2027 had an average MCAT score of 521, a 99th percentile score.

 Johns Hopkins Medical School Tuition